-Successful Sir Samuel Griffith scholarship recipients are automatically given membership to the Griffith Honours College.
-Designed for high achieving students, the Honours College will provide enriching experiences exclusive to the College where students will develop skills in high demand by employers - leadership, teamwork, communication, community engagement, intellectual curiosity and the development of research and work skills.
+Sir Samuel Griffith scholarship recipients will be considered for membership to the Griffith Honours College.
+Designed for high-achieving students, the Honours College will provide enriching experiences exclusive to the College where students will develop skills in high demand by employers, such as leadership, teamwork, communication, community engagement, intellectual curiosity, and the development of research and work skills.

-If you are non-school leaver or an International student who did not complete Year 11 & 12 in Australia and therefore do not meet the criteria for the Sir Samuel Griffith scholarship you may still be eligible to apply for membership of the Griffith Honours College.
+If you are a non-school leaver or international student who did not complete Year 11 and 12 in Australia and therefore do not meet the criteria for the Deans' Sir Samuel Griffith and Sir Samuel Griffith scholarships, you may still be eligible to apply for membership of the Griffith Honours College.

-For further information please email The Griffith Honours College.
+For further information, please contact Griffith Honours College.

 Applications, including supporting documentation and referee reports, must be completed and submitted by the closing date.